henne52064/CAMNAS.jl/README.md

 |JL_MNA_FORCE_CPU|Boolean [false]|[CONTROL] *Currently unused...* |
 |JL_MNA_FORCE_GPU|Boolean [false]|[CONTROL] *Currently unused...*|
 |PRINT_ACCELERATOR| Boolean [false]| [DEBUG] Print currently used accelerator independent from debug statements.|

+## Development / Testing
+Developing or testing a shared library or plugin can be tideous, especially due to long compilations times.
+However, the purely Julia script `test/test_interface.jl` comes to your help!

+This script allows testing all externally accessible functions directly within Julia.

+To ensure compatibility with DPsim, three test case inputs of different sizes are provided.
+The specific input size can be adjusted using the `inputSize` variable at the beginning of the script.
+All inputs are designed to satisfy the equation `x = A \ b`, where `A` is a sparse matrix in CSR format and `b` is a vector.